 I will usually mention one or two children with each picture.
 “Wow, Sally, I see your sad face!
 If you had to hug your mom goodbye, you would feel very sad.”

-Make sure you use the cards or something else concrete for this activity because young children are still developing their ability to think hypothetically.
+Make sure you use the cards or something else concrete for this activity because young children still develop their ability to think hypothetically.
 They need that real object to put themselves into the situation.

-I am not sure if I need to mention this, but please remember only to use photos that will prompt discussion not elicit a huge emotional response.
-If you have students with separation anxiety skip the photo with a child saying goodbye until they are done with that stage.
+I am not sure if I need to mention this, but please remember only to use photos that will prompt discussion and not elicit a huge emotional response.
+If you have students with separation anxiety, skip the photo with a child saying goodbye until they are done with that stage.

 Book: The Way I Feel

 I read this book most often when talking about emotions with students.
 It is so comprehensive, and the rhyming text makes it a fun read aloud too.
 It is a longer book so I will pick 4-5 emotions to read one time and then switch it up for another reason with very young preschoolers.
 While I read this book, I try to match my body to the emotions as well as my face.

 Activity: Emotion Action Song.